NikhitaJabbu/Playwright-Framework/README.md

 `tests/visual/` screenshots the login and inventory pages and diffs them against `tests/visual/baselines/*.png` with Pillow (`framework/utils/visual_compare.py`).
-First run with no baseline present records one and passes; commit that PNG.
+First run with no baseline present records one and passes.
 A real UI change means deleting the stale baseline and re-recording deliberately, not silencing a real diff.